SayHey/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image2]

+As we can see there are two issues with this data:

+* There are a lot of small and zero steering angle measurments in the data, which is bad, because the model trained on such data tend to be biased towards predicting zeros.
+This would result in difficulties in driving around sharp corners.
+* Data is slightly asymmetrical, because even though there are samples from both clockwise and counterclockwise runs, there are more data from counterclockwise laps.
+This sis bad, because the model tend to be biased towards predicting slightly negative angles even on straight segments.

+Both these issues were adressed during data processing step.

 #### 3. Processing training data

 I used Keras generators for data preparation as it helped to optimize training process.
 My initial plan for data processing pipeline was the folowing:

 * randomly choose sample from the data set
 * randomly choose center, left, or right image from the sample and adjust corresponding steering angle by substracting constant valuee for right image or adding for the left image
-* perform shift augmentation by shifting the image along horizontal axis and adjust steering angle according to the shift
+* perform shift augmentation by randomly shifting the image along horizontal and vertical axis and adjust steering angle according to the shift
-* perform brightness augmentation
+* perform brightness augmentation by randomly changing brightness
-* randomly flip the image along horizontal axis and multiply steering angle by -1
+* randomly flip the image along horizontal axis and multiply steering angle by -1 to adress data asymmetry issue mentioned above
+* randomly filter zero data (more about that below)

 But I faced some difficulties when using left and right images.
 For some reason my model didn't train well, the loss fluctuated and the final model performed bad.
 I waste a lot of time trying to figure out why, but didn't succseed.
 So I ended up abandoning using randomized image choosing, colected more data and used only center images.

+Here are some examples of post augmentation images:

+![alt text][image7]
+![alt text][image8]
+![alt text][image9]
+![alt text][image10]

-As a final step of data preparation I implemented a system that randomly filters all the samples that have a small steering angle according to some threshold.
+To eliminate the issue of zero bias in data I implemented a system that randomly filters all the samples that have a small steering angle according to some threshold.
 This threashold is parametrised with some bias value that changes during training.
 ```sh
 non_zero_bias = 1 / (1 + .2 * epoch)
 ```
 The bias parameter equals 1 during first epoch, thus all samples with every steering angle pass the filter.
 From epoch to epoch it gradualy decreases filtering more and more samples with small steering angles.

+#### 2. Analyzing training data

+Here is the final data distribution:

+* For zero bias filter parameter equals 1 (first epoch of training) ![alt text][image3]
+* For zero bias filter parameter equals ~0.1 (last epoch of training) ![alt text][image4]

+Here is the distribution of predicted data for the first track:

-#### 3. Model architecture
+#### 4. Model architecture

 I used the convolution neural network architecture from Nvidia's [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf) paper suggested in the project video guide.